 Whether you are hiring a full time or part time employee you will need to adhere to the following:

-1. If you are hiring someone as an employee, you will need to register as an employer with HM Revenue & Customs (HMRC) to set up a payroll, deducting tax and National Insurance contributions from your employees’ pay and forwarding the money to HMRC.
-Their website will show you how to do this.
+- If you are hiring someone as an employee, you will need to register as an employer with HM Revenue & Customs (HMRC) to set up a payroll, deducting tax and National Insurance contributions from your employees’ pay and forwarding the money to HMRC.
+Take a look at their ‘Employing people’ section for detailed information.

-8. You must take out insurance to protect against claims for any illnesses, injuries or diseases your employees may pick up as a result of working for you.
+- You must take out business insurance to protect against claims for any illnesses, injuries or diseases your employees may pick up as a result of working for you.

 When you hire an employee, always take them on initially for a trial period of say six months, after which time both sides can review the situation to see if it is working.